jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 # Introduction
 This blog continues the [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) series by implementing a Scanner and Parser for the Rational Expression Evaluator using the theory and practice described in [Scanner and Parser](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html).

+This blog wraps up the Rational Expression Evaluator with a fully functioning Domain-Specific Language (DSL) example.
+For background on the journey that concludes here, see:
+* [Rational Number Evaluator Use Case Introduction](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html#rational-number-evaluator-use-case) where the Rational Number Evaluator DSL was first introduced.
+* [Rational Number Evaluator Grammar Use Case](https://jhumelsine.github.io/2024/04/02/interpreter-design-pattern-grammars.html#rational-number-evaluator-grammar-use-case) where the Rational Number Evaluator grammar was presented.
+* [Rational Expression Evaluator Design](https://jhumelsine.github.io/2024/04/07/interpreter-design-pattern-design.html#grammar-to-design-via-use-case] where a UML class design for the Rational Expression Evaluator based upon the grammar was presented.
+I think this is when I started changing the name of the use case from _Rational Number Evaluator_ to _Rational Expression Evaluator_.
+* [Rational Expression Evaluator Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html) where the Rational Expression Design classes were implemented based upon the design using [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) techniques for behavior confirmation and remain on track.
+* [An Introduction to Scanner and Parser Theory and Practice](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html) where Scanner and Parser fundamentals were presented in preparation for the implementation presented here.

+Each phase from Domain Specific Language to Grammar to Design to Implementation to Scanner/Parser has flowed almost seamlessly from one to the next.
+Though it's a bit of a cliché, and I cringe a bit whenever I state it, I still feel it applies: __The design and code almost writes themselves.__

+There's work to be done, but if the DSL and its Grammar are well thoughout, that work tends to proceed smoothly.

 # Scanner
 While I devoted quite a bit of space writing about how [Scanners](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html#scanners) can be implemented as [State Machines](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html#finite-automata) derived from [Regular Languages](https://en.wikipedia.org/wiki/Regular_language), I’m not going to leverage much of that in my implementation.